KIT-MBS/pyrexMD/joss_paper/paper.md

 1. Interactive 'all-purpose' environment.
-By including various modified `GROMACS` and `MDAnalysis` Python bindings, this package provides a comprehensive `jupyter`-notebooks based environment to design, run, and analyze MD simulation projects from beginning to end.
+By including various modified `GROMACS` and `MDAnalysis` Python bindings, this package provides a comprehensive `jupyter` notebooks based environment to design, run, and analyze MD simulation projects from beginning to end.
 2. Data visualization is important.
 In `pyrexMD`, most analysis functions for calculating useful quantities, such as root-mean-square deviation (RMSD), Q